All-Circuits-Technologies/ACT-Contributing/software/CODING-STANDARDS_global.md

 There must be one file per license used.
 For example there must be an MIT.txt file if the MIT license is used.

-This is simplified by using the reuse tool.
+This is simplified by using the reuse tool (`reuse download MIT` for example).